theo-armour/agenda/1-health/2-pph.md

 * Cannot add a family member
 * Cannot search messages
 * Cannot address a message to PPH and copy a family member
-* Cannot forward a reply from PPH to a family member
+* Cannot forward a reply from PPH to a family member or anybody else
 * Clinical profile is a mess, out of date
-* Communication between PPH and my specialists seems non-existent
+* Not possible to follow status of communications between PPH and my specialists
 * No connection to electronic health record (EHR) systems used by healthcare providers
-* No
+* Irritating and not appropriate message appears at top of page each time Elation is loaded
+* The most frequent message I receive from Elation is: "Our office will be closed".
+If PPH supposed to be available 24/7, do you really need to tell me that your office will be closed - an office I will never ever step foot in.

 ## Agenda